Kong/kubernetes-ingress-controller/docs/api-reference.md

-KongIngress is the Schema for the kongingresses API
+KongIngress is the Schema for the kongingresses API.

 _Appears in:_
 - [KongIngressList](#kongingresslist)